-Masks will be required for all attendees -- graduates, faculty, staff, and guests -- at all graduation events; check the Health & Safety Protocols webpage for more details about mask requirements.
+Masks will not be required for outdoor graduation events; at this time, masks will be encouraged for indoor graduation events; check the Health & Safety Protocols webpage for more details as events get closer.

 Q: What if one of my guests has special seating needs?

 Nelson Stadium is able to accommodate guests who might need special seating during the Commencement ceremony, such as wheelchair access or seating on a lower level.
 The first row of seating across the entire front of the stadium will be designated as Accessible Seating and will be available on a first come, first served basis.